33 Simple Ways to Keep Your Dog Busy Indoors

 Some dogs tolerate grooming better than others, and the more you practice using positive rewards the easier it will become.
 Don’t be afraid to hand out lots of treats during a grooming session – you want to ensure your dog will associate grooming habits with a positive experience.

-Playing tag will require a partner.
+Playing tag is a fun interactive game for dogs, but it does require a partner.
 Each of you will sit or stand at one side of the room with a toy or some treats.
 Take turns calling the dog over and rewarding them when he comes.
 Make sure your dog is receiving lots of positive reinforcement each time they obey.
 This is a simple and fun way to reinforce a reliable recall.

 Create your own obstacle course inside your home.
 Have your dog jump over some towels, weave through his toys, and then lay down on a blanket.
 Use your imagination and come up with a set of obstacles for your dog to follow.
 Once your dog has learned how to jump over the towels you then move onto the toy weave.
 Building on prior tricks will keep your dog mentally stimulated and encourages focus.

-24. Buy a New Toy, Make One, or Rotate Them
+24. Buy a New Dog Toy, Make One, or Rotate Them

 Studies have found that dogs get bored with their old toys.
 You can either buy your dog a new toy to get their enthusiasm going or you can rotate their toys.
 Instead of giving your dog access to all of their toys all the time give them a couple.
 If you rotate one of their old toys back into the mix after awhile they’ll have some of that original enthusiasm back.